-Sketchfab is compatible with the following browsers:
+Sketchfab is compatible with all modern browsers, including:

 - Mozilla Firefox